Math modelling major

 The starting point will be PDE and the qualitative properties of these equations.

-The question of numerical approximation will also be developed through finite difference schemes around the concepts of convergence, order, stability and consistency by including TPs to illustrate both the qualitative properties of equations and the concepts related to numerical approximation.
+The question of numerical approximation will also be developed through finite difference schemes around the concepts of convergence, order, stability and consistency.
+Practicals in Python will illustrate both the qualitative properties of equations and the concepts related to numerical approximation.